-You can take your bicycle on a TransVaucluse coach
+You can take your bicycle on a coach

-Taking your bicycle with you is possibly on all the TransVaucluse routes, subject to availability (except on route 14).
-On the Avignon-Apt route (15.1), at certain times of the day, the coach is equipped with a trailer (up to 8 bikes – free service).
-Prior booking strongly recommended.
+Taking your bicycle with you is possible on all the routes, subject to availability.
+Sometimes, at certain times of the day, the coach is equipped with a trailer, up to 8 bikes.
+Free service but prior booking is strongly recommended.

-The TER (regional train service) serves the towns of Bollène, Orange, Avignon, Cavaillon and Pertuis (and soon, Carpentras!).
-Timetables and bookings at:
+The TER (regional train service) serves the towns of Bollène, Orange, Carpentras, Avignon, Cavaillon.

 You can travel by regional train (TER) with your bike.
 There is no need to make a reservation, all the region regional TER lines carry bikes free of charge (from Monday to Friday, outside the following peak times: 7.00am-9.00am and 4.30pm-6.30pm), depending on available space.

-Specific services for people with reduced mobility, luggage service, car valet services:
+Specific services for people with reduced mobility at www.ter.sncf.com